openresty/lua-nginx-module/README.markdown

 Basically the same as [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), except the code to be executed is in the file specified by `<path-lua-script>`.

-When the Lua code cache is on (this is the default), the user code is loaded once at the first request and cached.
-Nginx config must be reloaded if you modified the file and expected to see updated behavior.
-You can disable the Lua code cache by setting `lua_code_cache off;` in your nginx.conf.
+When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the lua code file.
+You can temporarily disable the Lua code cache during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` to avoid reloading Nginx.

 This directive requires the [ngx_devel_kit](https://github.com/simpl/ngx_devel_kit) module.